News

 A Carnival Cruise Line passenger died Monday, April 27, after going over the balcony of her stateroom on Carnival Firenze near Catalina Island and landing on a deck below, Carnival confirmed.
 The Los Angeles County Medical Examiner later identified the guest as 24-year-old Briana Miller.

-The fatal fall occurred early in a four-night Baja Mexico cruise that departed Long Beach on April 26 and was scheduled to call at Catalina Island and Ensenada before returning to Long Beach.
-Carnival has not said what caused Miller to go over the balcony, and authorities have not said whether foul play is suspected or whether the fall was accidental.
+The fall occurred early in a four-night Baja Mexico cruise that departed Long Beach on April 26 and was scheduled to call at Catalina Island and Ensenada before returning to Long Beach.
+Passengers told ABC7 the ship left Long Beach several hours behind schedule.
+The fall was reported around 2 a.m.
+April 27, within the first few hours of the voyage.

 Carnival spokesperson Julie Leonardi said Miller "was traveling with family who alerted the ship's crew."
 Carnival said its Care Team was supporting the family and that the line had notified the appropriate authorities.

-Carnival Firenze joined Carnival’s fleet in 2024 after transferring from sister brand Costa Cruises and being refurbished for Carnival service.
+Carnival Firenze joined Carnival's fleet in 2024 after transferring from sister brand Costa Cruises and being refurbished for Carnival service.
 The ship sails short Baja Mexico itineraries from the Long Beach Cruise Terminal.
+Carnival lists the ship at 1,061 feet, with capacity for up to 4,126 guests and 1,425 crew members.

 Federal inquiry remains open